Income Tax Calculator 2023 and 2024

 11.38% - 13%

-Based on top marginal state income tax rates for single filers for 2022.
-Does not include local income taxes, taxes for non-employment income, or available deductions.
+Based on top marginal state income tax rates for single filers for 2024.
+The map does not include local income taxes, taxes for non-employment income, or available deductions except for standard deductions.

-There are also 9 states that have no state income tax.
+There are also 9 states with no state income tax.
 The residents of these states still have to pay federal income tax, but their state income tax is effectively 0%.
-The following table shows the states that have 0% income tax rates for the years 2022 and 2023.
+The following table shows the states with 0% income tax rates.

 States With No Income Tax